-Millenium Partners’ HQ in NY is 666, 5th ave, Jared Kushner’s property.
+Millennium Partners’ HQ in NY is 666, 5th ave, Jared Kushner’s property.

-Millenium Partners’ CEO Israel Englander has multiple ties with Jared Kushner.
+Millennium Partners’ CEO Israel Englander has multiple ties with Jared Kushner.
 Kushner used to date Englander’s daughter.
 Englander is reportedly an expert on shell accounts deals.

-Furthermore, Rob Newton, a Chief Information officer at Millennium Capital, Europe from 2015–2017, used to be the Managing Director of VTB (Vneshtorgbank) in 2011–2014.
+Furthermore, Rob Newton, a Chief Information Officer at Millennium Capital, Europe from 2015–2017, used to be the Managing Director of VTB (Vneshtorgbank) in 2011–2014.
 Vneshtorgbank provided the bridge loan for Rosneft sale.

 Since 2010, Inga Bogutska works for Lukoil, one of the largest Russian gas and oil company.
 The CEO of Lukoil is Vagit Alekperov, Putin’s ally.
 Source: Hedgelists.

 In 2014, “Lukoil… discussed with Cambridge Analytica the data company’s powerful social media marketing system, which was already being deployed for Republican Ted Cruz in the US presidential primaries and was later used to back Brexit and Trump.
 A slide presentation prepared for the Lukoil pitch focuses first on election disruption strategies used by Cambridge Analytica’s parent company, SCL, in Nigeria.
 They are presented under the heading ‘Election: Inoculation’, a military term used in ‘psychological operations’ and disinformation campaigns.
 Other SCL documents show that the material shared with Lukoil included posters and videos apparently aimed at alarming or demoralising voters, including warnings of violence and fraud.
 Discussion of services offered by Cambridge Analytica was apparently going right to the top of Lukoil, even though its retail operations in America are a very minor corner of the oil and gas giant’s empire.
-Asking for a detailed presentation of Cambridge Analyticas’s work in July 2014, Nix told his colleague the document would be ‘shared with the CEO of the business’.”
+Asking for a detailed presentation of Cambridge Analytica’s work in July 2014, Nix told his colleague the document would be ‘shared with the CEO of the business’.”
 Source: The Guardian.

 While still a mystery, Rosneft deal might be one of the biggest pieces in Trump — Russia puzzle of 2016–2017 — if not the key solution to the problem.

-In the next section, I am following every step of Rosneft privatization: connections between Trump’s government, the Kremlin, and links to mafia, KGB, terrorist groups and international organized crime.
+In the next section, I am following every step of Rosneft privatization: connections between Trump’s government, the Kremlin, and links to the mafia, KGB, terrorist groups and international organized crime.

 - These are facts, links and quotes.
 I encourage everyone to check sources and do their own analytical thinking.
 I intentionally leave out my opinions and conclusions.